benmvp/slides/2017/forwardjs/react-exposed.md

 NOTES:
 - This how you can tackle conditional code
-- We can use JS to do conditionals instead of muddying up our JSX
+- We can use normal JS to do conditionals instead of muddying up our JSX
 - Conditionally assign a variable, and put that in our JSX

 /////